12 Most Affordable Places to Retire in California Where Your Money Goes Further

 Barstow housing prices

-Located in the Mojave Desert, Barstow offers remarkable housing affordability compared to coastal regions.
-The median home sale price reaches $289,000, which represents a 15.4% increase from the previous year.
-Yet this figure remains 66.3% less expensive than the average California home price of $733,500.
-For budget-conscious retirees, rental options present additional savings with two-bedroom units averaging $1,390 monthly, approximately 54.7% cheaper than the state average.
-Homes typically sell after 103 days on market, giving buyers ample time to consider options.
+The median home sale price in Barstow is $289,000, up 15.4% from the previous year but still 66.3% less expensive than the California average of $733,500.
+Two-bedroom rentals average $1,390 a month, about 54.7% cheaper than the state average.
+Homes typically sell within 103 days on the market, giving buyers time to decide.

 Barstow small-town charm

-Despite its modest size with about 25,000 residents, Barstow exudes authentic desert character.
-The historic Harvey House Railroad Depot houses both the Route 66 Mother Road Museum and Western America Railroad Museum, offering unique cultural experiences without straining retirement budgets.
-The Main Street area preserves nostalgic Route 66 architecture, hence creating an atmosphere reminiscent of simpler times.
-The Barstow Senior Center serves as a vibrant social hub for the 55+ community, providing activities from bingo nights to exercise classes.
+Barstow has about 25,000 residents and a true desert character.
+The historic Harvey House Railroad Depot houses both the Route 66 Mother Road Museum and the Western America Railroad Museum.
+Main Street keeps its nostalgic Route 66 architecture.
+The Barstow Senior Center is a social hub for the 55+ community, with activities like bingo nights and exercise classes.

 Barstow healthcare access

-Healthcare quality remains accessible through Barstow Community Hospital, a modern 30-bed acute care facility opened in 2012.
-Primarily focused on patient safety, it outranked all hospitals in San Bernardino County in a 2014 Consumer Reports quality comparison.
-The facility offers comprehensive services including emergency care, surgical procedures, and advanced diagnostic capabilities with 1.5 Tesla MRI and 32-slice CT technology.
+Barstow Community Hospital, a 30-bed acute care facility that opened in 2012, provides quality healthcare focused on patient safety.
+In a 2014 Consumer Reports comparison, it outranked all hospitals in San Bernardino County.
+It offers emergency care, surgical procedures, and advanced diagnostic equipment including 1.5 Tesla MRI and 32-slice CT technology.

 Eureka